complexlogic/flex-launcher/docs/configuration.md

 Default: 20

-#### HighlightColor
+#### HighlightFillColor
-Defines the color of the highlight cursor.
+Defines the fill color of the highlight cursor.

 Default: FFFFFF (White)

-#### HighlightOpacity
+#### HighlightFillOpacity
-Defines the opacity of the highlight cursor.
+Defines the fill opacity of the highlight cursor.
 Must be a percent value.

 Default: 25%

+#### HighlightOutlineSize
+Defines the stroke width in pixels of the outline of the highlight cursor.
+Setting this to 0 will disable the outline.

+Default: 0

+#### HighlightOutlineColor
+Defines the outline color of the highlight cursor.

+Default: 0000FF (Blue)

+#### HighlightOutlineOpacity
+Defines the outline opacity of the highlight cursor.
+Must be a percent value.

+Default: 100%

 #### HighlightCornerRadius
 Defines the corner radius of the highlight cursor, in pixels.
 A value of 0 will yield a plain rectangle.
 Increasing the value will yield a rounded rectangle with increasingly round corners.
+The value of ```HighlightOutlineSize``` must be 0, otherwise this setting will be ignored.

 Default: 0